 A Baseline-Minor priority incident is an incident that is highly unlikely to affect public health or safety, national security, economic security, foreign relations, civil liberties, or public confidence.
+The potential for impact, however, exists and warrants additional scrutiny.

 baseline-negligible